-The practice is rated as requires improvement for the care of people experiencing poor mental health (including people with dementia).
+The practice is rated as good for the care of people experiencing poor mental health (including people with dementia).

-• The practice carried out advance care planning for patients living with dementia.

-- 100% of patients diagnosed with dementia who had their care reviewed in a face to face meeting in the last 12 months, which was better than the CCG average of 83% and the national average of 84%. - The practice had a system for monitoring repeat prescribing for patients receiving medicines for mental health needs. - Performance for mental health related indicators was similar to the CCG and national averages.
-However they did have higher than average exception reporting in this area.
-For example, the practice achieved 96% with 34% exception reporting compared to the CCG average of 92% with 16% exception reporting and the national average of 93% with 11% exception reporting. - The practice regularly worked with multi-disciplinary teams in the case management of patients experiencing poor mental health, including those living with dementia. - Patients at risk of dementia were identified and offered an assessment. - The practice had information available for patients experiencing poor mental health about how they could access support groups and voluntary organisations. - The practice had a system to follow up patients who had attended accident and emergency where they may have been experiencing poor mental health. - Staff interviewed had a good understanding of how to support patients with mental health needs and dementia. - The practice referred patients for talking therapy treatments for adults with common mental health problems.
+- The practice carried out advance care planning for patients living with dementia. - 100% of patients diagnosed with dementia who had their care reviewed in a face to face meeting in the last 12 months, which was better than the national average. - The practice had a system for monitoring repeat prescribing for patients receiving medicines for mental health needs. - Performance for mental health related indicators was similar to the CCG and national averages.
+For example, the practice achieved 100% with 4% exception reporting compared to the CCG average of 95% with 9% exception reporting and the national average of 93% with 11% exception reporting. - The practice regularly worked with multi-disciplinary teams in the case management of patients experiencing poor mental health, including those living with dementia. - Patients at risk of dementia were identified and offered an assessment. - The practice had information available for patients experiencing poor mental health about how they could access various support groups and voluntary organisations. - The practice had a system to follow up patients who had attended accident and emergency where they may have been experiencing poor mental health. - Staff interviewed had a good understanding of how to support patients with mental health needs and dementia.